Zigzag diagrams and Martin boundary: Combinatorics of large compositions

-\subsection{Estimates on $(X_{\lambda},Y_{\lambda})$}
+\subsection{Estimates on $\Delta(\lambda,\nu)$}

-The latter corollary shows that the knowledge of $F_{X_{\mu}}$ and $F_{Y_{\mu}}$ for a subcomposition $\mu$ of $\lambda$ yields estimates on the location of $1$ in $\sigma_{\lambda}$.
-The results on the behavior of $F_{X_{\mu}},F_{Y_{\mu}}$ obtained in \cite{sawtooth} are summarized in this paragraph, and the reader should refer to this article for the corresponding proofs.
-The first result is a bound of $F_{X_{\lambda}}$ depending on the length of the first run of $\lambda$ and corresponds to Corollary $2$ in\cite{sawtooth}: \begin{prop} Let $\lambda$ be a composition with at least two runs, and with first run of length $R$.
-If the first run is increasing, the following inequality holds :
+We obtain in this section several estimates on $\Delta(\lambda,\mu)$ by using some results on the behavior of $F_{\mu},G_{\mu}$ obtained in \cite{sawtooth}; the reader should refer to \cite{sawtooth} to find detailed proofs of the results used in this section.
+The first result is a bound on $F_{\lambda}$ which depends on the length of the first run of $\lambda$. \begin{prop}[Cor.$\, 4.9$, \cite{sawtooth}] Let $\lambda$ be a composition with the first run of length $R$.
+If the first run is increasing, the following inequality holds: